Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Acknowledgements

+We thank the anonymous referee whose advice has greatly improved this manuscript.
+We acknowledge useful discussions with Paola Di Matteo and Misha Haywood.
 This work has used resources from the MareNostrum 4 supercomputer at the Barcelona Supercomputing Center (BSC).
 Much of our analysis was performed on the Virgo supercomputer at the Max Planck Computing and Data Facility (MPCDF).
 Further analysis and simulation work was performed on the NYX supercomputer at the Universit\"{a}t de Barcelona (ICCUB).
 CL \& MO acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852839).
 CL also acknowledges funding from the Agence Nationale de la Recherche (ANR project ANR-24-CPJ1-0160-01).
-CL dedicates this paper to his cousin Pierre Demarque and acknowledges useful discussions with Paola Di Matteo and Misha Haywood.
+The author acknowledges financial support from the CEX2024-001451-M grant funded by MICIU/AEI/10.13039/501100011033.
+CL dedicates this paper to his cousin Pierre Demarque and Djavan for their inspiration and thanks Thayenne for help in naming the starburst population.